sanzanalora/sanzanalora.github.io/_pages/projects.md

 - Sarcasm Detection from Bengali Text with Correct Classification of Confusing Polarity
 - Impression Generation from Radiology Report's Findings Section
 - Investigating Sarcasm from Social Media for Both Text and Memes
+- Estimating Crowd Density Using Social Network Data
+- Big Data, Big Mess: A Performance Comparison of Garbage Collectors in Spark and Hadoop

 # Undergraduate Course Projects
 ## Software Projects